FutureWorkshops/FWTProgressView/README.md

 	- **borderView** {borderEdgeInsets}

 ##For your interest
+The class method **defaultProgressView** creates for you the following images:

 * progressImage		![FWTProgressView progressImage](http://grab.by/g9Lq)
 * trackImage		![FWTProgressView trackImage](http://grab.by/g9Ly)
 * borderImage		![FWTProgressView borderImage](http://grab.by/g9LA)

 ##Demo
 The sample project shows how to use and how to create a custom FWTProgressView.
+If you don't have time to read it this is what you need:

+    // i'm happy with the default
+    self.progressView = [FWTProgressView defaultProgressView];
+    [self.view addSubview:self.progressView];

+	// set the frame width
+    CGRect frame = CGRectInset(self.view.bounds, 10.0f, .0f);
+    frame.size.height = self.progressView.frame.size.height;
+    self.progressView.frame = frame;

 ##Licensing
 Apache License Version 2.0